Graduate Course Descriptions

 3 OR 4 hours.
 Democracy as a procedure of government and value commitments associated with this form of government.
 Special attention paid to classical and modern democracies.
 3 undergraduate hours.
 4 graduate hours.Prerequisite(s): POLS 290 or POLS 291 or consent of the instructor.

 485 Gender and Politics

 3 OR 4 hours.
 Impact of gender on basic categories of western political thought.
-Distinctions between reason and emotion, public and private, among others, examined from feminist perspective.
+Distinctions between reason and emotion, public and private, among others, examined from a feminist perspective.
 Same as GWS 485.
 3 undergraduate hours.
 4 graduate hours.
 Prerequisite(s): POLS 190 and one 200-level course in political theory; or consent of the instructor.

 497 Directed Readings in Political Science

 4 hours.
-Intensive readings on a topic not covered in regular curriculum.
+Intensive readings on a topic not covered in the regular curriculum.
 May be repeated with approval.
-Approval of the graduate director required to repeat course.
+Approval of the graduate director required to repeat the course.
 Prerequisite(s): Graduate standing and consent of the instructor.

 498 Independent Research in Political Science

 2 TO 6 hours.
 Research on special problems not included in course offerings.
 May not duplicate work done in POLS 598 or POLS 599.
 May be repeated with approval.
-Approval of the graduate director required to repeat course.Prerequisite(s): Graduate standing and consent of the instructor.
+Approval of the graduate director required to repeat the course.Prerequisite(s): Graduate standing and consent of the instructor.

 500 Introduction to Policy and Governance